ngnquanq/credit-risk-ml-system/README.md

 # Performance Bottlenecks and how to overcome it

+These section bellow is like a diary of major change in the system.
+This time we will try to

 ## Record on Oct 25
 - The setup (aim for the baseline):
     - Peak user: 200 concurrent users